 Carbon Footprint reporting methodology

 This page explains the background, high-level methodology, and technical details behind the customer-specific gross greenhouse gas emissions reports provided by Carbon Footprint.
+We expect to continually make minor updates to the data sources and methodology, which we'll capture in the Release Notes.

 About Carbon Footprint reporting